Unboxed-Software/solana-course/content/permanent-delegate.md

 - With this level of access, the permanent delegate can carry out high-level administrative functions, such as reassigning tokens, managing token supplies, and directly implementing specific policies or rules on the token accounts.

 # Overview
 The `permanent delegate` extension allows a `permanent delegate` for all tokens of the mint.
 This means one address is capable of transferring or burning any token of that mint, from any token account.
 This makes the extension very powerful but can also be very risky.
 It gives a single address complete control over the token supply.
 This can be good for things like automatic payments, recovering drained wallets, and refunds.
-However, it's a double edged sword, the `permanent delegate` could be stolen or abused.
-In the words of Uncle Ben, "with great power, comes great responsibility."
+However, it's a double-edged sword, the `permanent delegate` could be stolen or abused.
+In the words of Uncle Ben, "With great power, comes great responsibility."

-Imagine a Solana based AirBnb, where NFTs are used as the keys to the unlock the door.
-When you check in, the NFT key will be transferred to you and you'll be able to enjoy your stay.
+Imagine a Solana based AirBnb, where NFTs are used as the keys to unlock the door.
+When you check-in, the NFT key will be transferred to you and you'll be able to enjoy your stay.
 At the end of your stay, the owner will just transfer it from you to them - since they are the `permanent delegate`.
 What happens if your wallet gets drained, or you lose access to it?
 No worries, the owner can transfer it from any account back to you!
-But on the other end, say the owner doesn't want you staying there anymore, they can revoke it at anytime, and you'd be locked out.
+But on the other end, say the owner doesn't want you staying there anymore, they can revoke it at any time, and you'd be locked out.
 Double-edged sword.

 This all being said - the `permanent delegate` is a very exciting extension that adds a world of possibilities to Solana tokens.